political points

 - Thomas, February 5, 2025

-These Executive Orders will ensure one thing first, and we might as well call it what it will be - The Lawyers’ Full Employment Act of 2025.
-The courts are going to be full of lawsuits seeking to overturn EOs.
+These Executive Orders will ensure one thing first, and we might as well call it what it will be: The Lawyers’ Full Employment Act of 2025.
+The courts are likely to be inundated with lawsuits seeking to overturn executive orders.

 - Thomas, February 4, 2025

 Suppose we are going to have a trade war with China.
-In that case, we need to declare a national emergency for manufacturing just as America has national emergencies declared for our borders and energy.
+In that case, we need to declare a national emergency for manufacturing, just as America declared national emergencies for our borders and energy.

 - Thomas, February 3, 2025